iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.nhs.covid19.production___4.7 (168)/report.md

 > I do leave my phone in the car during shopping and working time.
 Very helpful app<br> :date: __2021-04-02 11:49:48__

 > Will not accept result code for covid test I have had in hospital.
 Says I may need an update.
 Checked update latest early March.
 I'll have another go<br> :date: __2021-04-01 08:34:20__

-> It's never told me anything useful, but maybe one day...
-It also says "loading" rather a lot, not as "fixed" as they think.
-Main problem is that when there's an update to the status it sounds a notification.
-At 12:30AM!!!!
-This is even though I have "do not disturb" on and my phone set to silent.
-I can't believe it cost £millions or £billions, that'll increase the sales of Porsches in the South East.<br> :date: __2021-03-30 01:40:42__

-> Still getting notifications saying it's loading, other reviews have said this and your reply says it's been sorted.
-No it hasn't!<br> :date: __2021-03-29 08:42:33__

-> It is a good app only downside is with my job I do have to have lateral flow test every couple of weeks at work however the app will not allow me to enter the results and have to be put on to a separate site it would be good if it was possible to have a feature on the app that could do this also<br> :date: __2021-03-28 13:42:27__

-> Not useful for me as there is no laces for me to go<br> :date: __2021-03-25 02:52:01__

-> It's mostly good on many things but when I enter a covid test it won't let me type the code<br> :date: __2021-03-24 22:37:07__

-> Does not allow you to enter new covid test results, instead you have have to go via website which takes a long while<br> :date: __2021-03-23 13:05:18__